thewca/wca-regulations/wca-regulations.md

     - 1c5) Advising the other officials where necessary.
     - 1c6) Approving all events and round formats of a competition, before the competition starts, and if changes are required during the competition.
     - 1c7) Deciding about disqualifying competitors during the competition.
-    - 1c8) Providing the scramble sequences.
+    - 1c8) Providing and guarding the scramble sequences (see [Regulation 4b2](regulations:regulation:4b2)).
+This responsibility should not be delegated to other members of the organization team.
     - 1c9) Deciding about changes to the scheduled times of rounds.
 In cases of such changes, a clear announcement must be made to all competitors.
     - 1c10) Making a copy of the WCA Regulations available at the competition.
 - 1e) Each event must have one or more judges.